Agama (Hinduism)

 The three main branches of Agama texts are Shaiva, Vaishnava and Shakta.
 The Agamic traditions are sometimes called Tantrism, although the term "Tantra" is usually used specifically to refer to Shakta Agamas.
 The Agama literature is voluminous, and includes 28 Shaiva Agamas, 64 Shakta Agamas (also called Tantras), and 108 Vaishnava Agamas (also called Pancharatra Samhitas), and numerous Upa-Agamas.

 The origin and chronology of Agamas is unclear.
 Some are Vedic and others non-Vedic.
 Agama traditions include Yoga and Self Realization concepts, some include Kundalini Yoga, asceticism, and philosophies ranging from Dvaita (dualism) to Advaita (monism).
 Some suggest that these are post-Vedic texts, others as pre-Vedic compositions dating back to over 1100 BCE.
 Epigraphical and archaeological evidence suggests that Agama texts were in existence by about middle of the 1st millennium CE, in the Pallava dynasty era.

 Scholars note that some passages in the Hindu Agama texts appear to repudiate the authority of the Vedas, while other passages assert that their precepts reveal the true spirit of the Vedas.
-The Agamas literary genre may also be found in Śramaṇic traditions (i.e. Buddhist, Jains, etc).
+The Agamas literary genre may also be found in Śramaṇic traditions (i.e. Buddhist, Jains, etc.).
 Bali Hindu tradition is officially called Agama Hindu Dharma in Indonesia.

 Etymology

-Āgama (Sanskrit आगम) is derived from the verb root गम् (gam) meaning "to go" and the preposition आ (ā) meaning "toward" and refers to scriptures as "that which has come down".
+Āgama (Sanskrit: आगम) is derived from the verbal root गम् (gam: go), preceded by the prefix आ (ā: towards, implies reverse action) jointly meaning "to come" with the noun-forming suffix अ (a) thus denotes that which has come or handed down, in other words, a traditional doctrine.

-Agama literally means "tradition", and refers to precepts and doctrines that have come down as tradition.
+Agamam literally means "tradition", and refers to precepts and doctrines that have come down as tradition.
 Agama, states Dhavamony, is also a "generic name of religious texts which are at the basis of Hinduism".
 Other terms used for these texts can include saṃhitā (“collection”), sūtra (“aphorism”), or tantra ("system"), with the term "tantra" utilized more frequently for Shakta agamas, than for Shaiva or Vaishnava agamas.